-\begin{lem} The category $\on{P}_{L^+G}(\Gr_G)$ is semisimple. \end{lem} \begin{proof}The proof is literally the same as the equal characteristic situation (see \cite{Lu} and \cite[Appendix]{Ga} for details): The existence of the ``Demzure resolution" (see \eqref{DR}) and the fibers of $\pi_{\tilde{w}}$ have a paving by (perfect) affine spaces implies the parity property of the stalk cohomology of $\IC_\mu$s.
-Together with Lemma \ref{parity}, one concludes that there is no extension between to irreducible objects. \end{proof}
+\begin{lem} The category $\on{P}_{L^+G}(\Gr_G)$ is semisimple. \end{lem} \begin{proof}The proof is literally the same as the equal characteristic situation (see \cite{Lu} and \cite[Proposition 1]{Ga} for details): The existence of the ``Demazure resolution" (see \eqref{DR}) whose fibers have pavings by (perfect) affine spaces implies the parity property of the stalk cohomology of $\IC_\mu$s.
+Together with Lemma \ref{parity}, one concludes that there is no extension between two irreducible objects. \end{proof}

-We refer to \S \ref{torsor} for the definition of twisted product, which will also be called convolution product in the current setting.
-Now we begin with the $L^+G$-torsor $LG\to \Gr$ and the $L^+G$ space $\Gr$, we can form the convolution affine Grassmannian $\Gr\tilde\times \Gr$.
-As in the equal characteristic situation (e.g. \cite{MV}), one can interpret $\Gr\tilde\times\Gr$ as
+We refer to \S \ref{torsor} for the definition of the twisted product, which will also be called the convolution product in the current setting.
+Note that there are the $L^+G$-torsor $LG\to \Gr$ and the $L^+G$-space $\Gr$.
+Then one can form the convolution affine Grassmannian As in the equal characteristic situation (e.g. \cite{MV}), one can interpret $\Gr\tilde\times\Gr$ as